The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: The geometric Leray-Hirsch homomorphism

 If $R$ is any ring with identity and $\kappa \in R\setminus \{0\}$, then

-is a formal group law, called a \emph{multiplicative formal group law.} For example, the functor $K(\cdot)$, where $K(X)$ is the Grothendieck group of vector bundles on $X$, is an oriented cohomology theory whose formal group law is multiplicative with $\kappa=1$, namely $F(t,u)= t+u -tu$.
+is a formal group law, called a \emph{multiplicative formal group law.} For example, the functor $K(\cdot)$, where $K(X)$ is the Grothendieck group of vector bundles on the smooth variety $X$, is an oriented cohomology theory whose formal group law is multiplicative with $\kappa=1$, namely $F(t,u)= t+u -tu\in \BBZ[[t,u]]$.

+Suppose $R$ is an integral domain.
+One checks that a formal group law, $F(t,u)\in R[[t,u]]$, is a polynomial if and only if $F(t,u)= t+u-\kappa tu$ for some $\kappa\in R$, so if and only if $F$ is the additive group law or a multiplicative formal group law.

-A universal example of an oriented cohomology theory is the algebraic cobordism functor $\Omega^*(\cdot)$ constructed by Levine and Morel.
+A universal example of an oriented cohomology theory is the algebraic cobordism functor, $\Omega^*$, constructed by Levine and Morel.
 The ring $\Omega^*(\pt)$ is isomorphic to the Lazard ring, $\BBL= \BBZ[a_{i,j}\mid i,j\in \BBN]/J$, where the $a_{i,j}$ are indeterminates and $J$ is the ideal generated by the relations among the variables $a_{i,j}$ imposed by the requirement that if $f_{i,j}= a_{i,j}+ J$, then $F(t,u) = \sum_{i,j} f_{i,j} t^i u^j$ defines a formal group law in $\BBL$.
 Moreover, the formal group law of $\Omega^*(\pt)$ is the \emph{universal formal group law} on $\BBL$:

-The oriented cohomology theory $\Omega^*(\cdot)$ has the universal property that if $\BBh(\cdot)$ is any oriented cohomology theory, then there is a unique natural transformation $\Omega^*(\cdot) \to \BBh(\cdot)$ that commutes with push-forwards of projective morphisms.
+The oriented cohomology theory $\Omega^*$ has the universal property that if $\BBh$ is any oriented cohomology theory, then there is a unique natural transformation $\Omega^* \to \BBh$ that commutes with push-forwards of projective morphisms.